AdaCore/gnatstudio/docs/users_guide/debugging.rst

 .. index:: Data Window

 This window is not open by default when you start the debugger.
-It will be created automatically when needed (e.g. when using the Debug constextual menu to display a variable).
+It will be created automatically when needed (e.g. when using the Debug contextual menu to display a variable).
 You can also force its display through the menu `Debug->Data->Data Window`.